BeAPI/bea-content-sync-fusion/README.md

 ## Changelog

+### 3.0.8 - 30 Oct 2017
+ * Feature: Allow to exclude a content for future updates, useful when restriction is deactivated

 ### 3.0.7 - 20 Oct 2017
  * Fix P2P synchronisation
  * Fix resync all content tools for CPT excluded from search